r-ventura/Constrained-Optimization-Project-with-SVM-in-AMPL/README.md

 Developed as a lab assignment for the **Bachelor's Degree in Data Science & Engineering** at **Universitat Politècnica de Catalunya (UPC)**, this project focuses on the practical application of constrained optimization to machine learning, specifically for Support Vector Classifiers.

-## 📝 Project Overview

-This report details the development of a Support Vector Classifier in AMPL, aiming to maximize the margin between separating hyperplanes while minimizing classification errors.
-The project explores both primal and dual quadratic formulations of the SVC problem.

 ## 🛠️ Implementation Details

 ### 1. Primal and Dual Quadratic Formulations